A multi-institutional three-year residency program that includes the participation of three primary sites:

-Oregon State University (OSU) includes: the Laboratory Animal Research Center (LARC); Carson College of Veterinary Medicine; Department of Biomedical Research; Veterinary Diagnostic Laboratory; Department of Rangeland Sciences; Hatfield Marine Science Center (Newport, OR) and; the Sinnhuber Aquatic Research Laboratory, which collaborates extensively with the Zebrafish International Resource Center (ZIRC).
+Oregon State University (OSU) includes: the Laboratory Animal Research Center (LARC); Carlson College of Veterinary Medicine; Department of Biomedical Research; Veterinary Diagnostic Laboratory; Department of Rangeland Sciences; Hatfield Marine Science Center (Newport, OR) and; the Sinnhuber Aquatic Research Laboratory, which collaborates extensively with the Zebrafish International Resource Center (ZIRC).

 OHSU is located on the main Marquam Hill Campus which includes: OHSU Hospital; Doernbecher Children’s Hospital; Schools of Medicine, Dentistry, and Nursing and; multiple research centers and laboratories.
 The OHSU West Campus at the Oregon National Primate Research Center (ONPRC).
 ONPRC includes four Scientific Divisions - Pathobiology and Immunology; Neurosciences; Reproductive and Developmental Sciences; Diabetes, Obesity and Metabolism and; the Vaccine and Gene Therapy Institute.